-Progress to date Issue is being addressed through ☐ Primary / Secondary legislation ☐ Regulation / Guidelines ☐ Other actions (such as supervisory actions) If this recommendation has not Rules for the cash equity market for the introduction of competition (Competition Market Integrity Rules) were made in May 2011 and implemented in October 2011.
+Rules for the cash equity market for the introduction of competition (Competition Market Integrity Rules) were made in May 2011 and implemented in October 2011.
 The rules address volatility controls, market operator cooperation and dark liquidity (i.e. requiring lit order priority), among other things.
 In November 2012, these rules were amended to enhance market operator systems and controls, participant systems and controls for automated trading, enhanced data for market surveillance and additional rules on dark liquidity.
 The output of ASIC's 2012/2013 taskforces on dark liquidity and high-frequency was additional rules to strengthen the existing framework for electronic trading and to build on existing rules for broker crossing systems (e.g. on transparency of access and operations, conflicts of interest and supervision, clarifying the circumstances where orders are considered to be manipulative).
-These changes were fully implemented in 2014. yet been fully implemented, please provide reasons for delayed implementation
+These changes were fully implemented in 2014.

+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation